MASILab/SLANTbrainSeg/README.md

 sudo docker pull vuiiscci/slant:deep_brain_seg_v1_0_0
 ```
 #### Run SLANT brain segmentation
-You can run the following command or change the "input_dir", then you will have the final segmentation results in output_dir
+You can run the following command or change the `input_dir`, then you will have the final segmentation results in `output_dir`
 ```
 # you need to specify the input directory
 export input_dir=/home/input_dir